-If you’re interested in pursuing nursing career in New York, there are a number of important things you’ll need to keep in mind.
-For starters, not all nurses do their jobs in quite the same way.
-LPNs, RNs, NPs, CNSs and more may seem like interchangeable acronyms to the layman, but in reality they are all used to describe different sections of the nursing community.
+If you’re interested in pursuing nursing career, there are a number of important things you’ll need to keep in mind.
+For beginners, not all nurses do their jobs in quite the same way.
+LPNs, RNs, NPs, CNAs and more may seem like interchangeable acronyms to the layman, but in reality they are all used to describe different sections of the nursing community.
 Even though Licensed Practical Nurses and Clinical Nurse Specialists are still both nurses, they will have wildly different job requirements, for example.
-There are four main types of nursing professionals in the state of New York that you should be aware of.
+There are four 4 Essential Frontline Nursing Roles Worth Considering.

 Registered Professional Nurses

-Also commonly referred to as an RN, a Registered Professional Nurse in New York performs a large number of responsibilities on a daily basis.
-These are people who often perform health assessments of individual patients, diagnose and treat patients based on their responses to certain health problems, execute medical regiments that have been carefully laid out by licensed physicians and more.
+Also commonly referred to as an RN, a Registered Professional Nurse performs a large number of responsibilities on a daily basis.
+They often perform health assessments of individual patients, diagnose and treat patients based on their responses to certain health problems, execute medical regiments that have been carefully laid out by licensed physicians and more.
 Additionally, these individuals often teach and counsel patients about their health, helping to identify certain habits that may need to be changed or other issues that should be corrected to help maintain the healthiest possible outlook moving forward.

 Clinical Nurse Specialists